 Measuring authority boils down to assessing the volume and quality of the backlinks you have to your website.
 Have a link building strategy

 Continue to produce shareable content with these sites in mind.
-Consider who is not on this list & should be.
-This means asking other websites that you respect & ideally have a high authority to share a link back to your webpage via a piece of content.
+Consider who is not on this list and should be.
+This means asking other websites that you respect and ideally have a high authority to share a link back to your webpage via a piece of content.
 This is a manual process of reaching out to site owners or engaging providers who offer backlink services.